morganoleary/studio-booking-site/README.md

 ## Bugs/Unfixed Bugs:
 - Fixed: When creating my apps, I decided I needed to separate my models for member details from the class details and booking models in a separate app.
 I changed the name of my original 'book' app to 'member' as this already contained my Member and MemberLogin models that had been migrated to the database and deployed on Heroku.
 I followed the steps and successfully changed the name of the app by utilizing the [django-rename-app](https://github.com/odwyersoftware/django-rename-app?tab=readme-ov-file).
+- Fixed: When implementing Django signals into the "member" app when trying to create a user profile for each user that signs up, I received the following error: django.core.exceptions.ImproperlyConfigured: Application labels aren't unique, duplicates: member .
+After researching, I was able to fix the problem my removing the 'member' in INSTALLED_APPS of the Settings file.
+This was found using [Stack Overflow](https://stackoverflow.com/questions/24319558/how-to-resolve-django-core-exceptions-improperlyconfigured-application-labels).

 # Deployment